benbp/markdown-presentation/PITCHME.md

 Note:

-Probably various level of understanding
-Who here:
-  - knows about markdown
-  - uses markdown
-  - fanatically uses markdown

 More like a lightning talk.
 If you already know markdown, stick with me for the philosophy

 I hope you'll get out of this:
   - some ideas for how make your life slightly easier

----

-## Markdown (.md)

-#### Or, what are all these .md files supposed to be?

 ---